 Harry Siegel (FAQ NYC) is the senior editor for opinion at the Daily Beast.
 He writes a weekly column for the New York Daily News, is a visiting fellow at the McSilver Institute for Poverty Policy and Research at NYU Silver School of Social Work, and teaches at the New School’s Journalism + Design program.
 His long career in journalism includes stints at the New York Sun, the New York Press, the Village Voice, and Politico.
 He is co-author (with his father Fred Siegel) of The Prince of the City: Giuliani, New York and the Genius of American Life.

 Sunny Sone (Preachy) is a writer and editor living in Austin, Texas.
 Sunny has worked as an archivist, a bookseller, and a city reporter, and is presently digital editor of the Texas Observer and co-founding editor of Preachy.
 Sunny writes to spread tenderness.

 Kọ́lá Túbọ̀sún (Olongo Africa) is a Nigerian writer and linguist, a Chevening Research Fellow at the British Library, and the author of the poetry collection Edwardsville by Heart.

 Paul Ford is a writer, product strategist, educator, programmer, and founder and CEO of Postlight.
 He writes about technology for publications like New York Magazine, the New York Times Magazine, Slate, Bloomberg Businessweek, Wired, and Print.
 He was an editor for Harper’s Magazine for many years.
 In 2016, he won the National Magazine Award for writing an entire issue of Bloomberg Businessweek consisting of the essay, “What Is Code?”

-Gabriel Snyder is a writer and editor, the former editor-in-chief of Gawker and the New Republic, and New York Times public editor for the Columbia Journalism Review.
+Gabriel Snyder is a writer and editor, the former editor-in-chief of Gawker and the New Republic, and is currently the New York Times public editor for the Columbia Journalism Review.